 What we don’t: Too thick for dedicated backcountry use.

 If you’re anything like us, you might have struck out with women’s bibs in the past: Historically, fit has been disappointing, and most designs have lacked functional rear hatches for bathroom breaks.
-But Trew Gear has responded to the needs of female skiers with the Chariot: The wide drop seat is incredibly easy to use when nature calls, and you get your pick between 10 sizes (XS to 4X) and three inseam lengths.
+But Trew Gear has responded to the needs of female skiers with the Chariot: The wide drop seat is incredibly easy to use when nature calls, and you get your pick between six sizes (XS to 2X) and three inseam lengths.
 We do wish the Chariot used more secure horizontal (rather than vertical) chest pockets to keep items from falling out when open, and most backcountry skiers will find the bib to be much too bulky and featured for covering serious ground.
-But for resort skiing, sidecountry forays, and the odd day in the backcountry, the Trew Gear Chariot nails the trifecta of price, performance, and style...
+The Chariot Bib Classic ($459) offers a lighter alternative (at the cost of fabric stretch and durability), but we think the Outdoor Research Skytour below is still a better pick for touring days.
+But for resort skiing, sidecountry forays, and the odd day in the backcountry, the Trew Gear Chariot Primo nails the trifecta of price, performance, and style...
 Read in-depth review

 See the Trew Gear Chariot Bib Primo